 Orbactiv has been shown to artificially prolong prothrombin time (PT) and international normalized ratio (INR) for up to 12 hours, making the monitoring of the anticoagulation effect of warfarin unreliable up to 12 hours after an Orbactiv dose [see Warnings and Precautions (5.1)].

 Patients should be monitored for bleeding if concomitantly receiving Orbactiv and warfarin [see Drug Interactions (7.1)].

 In Phase 3 ABSSSI clinical trials, more cases of osteomyelitis were reported in the Orbactiv treated arm than in the vancomycin-treated arm.
 Monitor patients for signs and symptoms of osteomyelitis.
 If osteomyelitis is suspected or diagnosed, institute appropriate alternate antibacterial therapy [see Adverse Reactions (6.1)].

 Development of Drug Resistant Bacteria

-Prescribing Orbactiv in the absence of a proven or strongly suspected bacterial infection is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria [see Patient Counseling Information (17)].
+Prescribing Orbactiv in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria [see Patient Counseling Information (17)].

 The following adverse reactions are also discussed in the Warnings and Precautions section of labeling:

-Clostridium difficile-associated Diarrhea [see Warnings and Precautions (5.5)]
+Clostridioides difficile-associated Diarrhea [see Warnings and Precautions (5.4)]